Amino2/SpelunkyHD-Level-Analyser/README.md

 # SpelunkyHD Level Difficulty Analysis Tool

-This tool allows you to analyze the difficulty of SpelunkyHD levels.
-It takes an input level pack file, simulates player behaviors and paths, and generates a difficulty report based on enemy and trap metrics.
+This tool allows you to analyse the difficulty of SpelunkyHD levels.
+It takes an input level pack file, simulates player behaviours and paths, and generates a difficulty report based on enemy and trap metrics.

 ## Getting Started